luke-tfu/jMemorize/README.md

 Java is available from the [AdoptOpenJDK project](https://adoptopenjdk.net/).

 ## Original Creator

+The creator of the first fork was [Jonathan West](https://github.com/jgwest/jMemorize), whom I'd like to thank for his work.

-This original creator of this software was [Riad Djemili](https://github.com/riadd/jMemorize) (jmemorize@riad.de), who licensed it under the GPL license.
+The original creator of this software was [Riad Djemili](https://github.com/riadd/jMemorize) (jmemorize@riad.de), who licensed it under the GPL license.
 A copy of the GPL license is provided with this sourcecode.

 The following people are thanked by the original author for contributed ideas and patches: